Scientists were close to a coronavirus vaccine years ago. Then the money dried up.

 "We've had some conversations with big pharma companies in recent weeks about our vaccine, and literally one said, 'Well, we're holding back to see if this thing comes back year after year,'" Hotez said.

 He said he hopes the seriousness of the outbreak leads to reforms in how the federal government funds vaccine development, although he notes that he called for similar changes after the SARS and Ebola outbreaks.
 He said he's particularly worried about the toll the coronavirus will take on elderly nursing home residents and health care workers.
-But when he talks to Congress on Thursday, Hotez said, he's also going to make an economic argument.
+But in his testimony to Congress on Thursday, Hotez also made an economic argument.

-"Because nobody would invest a few million dollars into these SARS vaccines, we're looking at, I don't know what the number is, $10 billion, $100 billion in economic losses," Hotez said.
+"Because nobody would invest a few million dollars into these SARS vaccines, we're looking at, I don't know what the number is, $10 billion, $100 billion in economic losses," Hotez said ahead of his appearance in Washington.
 "The stakes are so high, and the amount of money you're talking about to fund this research is so modest."